What is a narcissist enabler?

-A narcissists enabler can be a parent, a child, a partner, a friend, a coworker, a sibling, and people become enablers for different reasons, often a narcissist will brainwash people to not take care of themselves and put all the narcissists needs first, because the enablers end up so full of self-doubt, fear, to just not knowing reality.
+A narcissists enabler can be a parent, a child, a partner, a friend, a coworker, a sibling.
+People become enablers for different reasons.
+Often a narcissist will brainwash people to not take care of themselves and put all the narcissists needs first, because the enablers end up so full of self-doubt, fear, to just not knowing reality.
 Most people become enablers over time without realising what’s happening to them.

 - I’ve made them act this way.